drfastfinds/drfastfinds-site/_posts/2024-09-06-hoonipigasus-legendary-porsche.md

     <h3>References:</h3>
     <ul>
-        <li><a href="https://www.porsche.com/dreams/en-US/on-the-road/hoonipigasus"_blank">Porsche.
+<li><a href="https://www.porsche.com/dreams/en-US/on-the-road/hoonipigasus" target="_blank">Porsche.
 The Hoonipigasus and the Mountain: An iconic race and a celebrated Porsche reimagined.</a></li>
-        <li><a href="https://www.hooniganracing.com/blogs/news/introducing-the-hoonipigasus-ken-blocks-all-new-insane-1-400hp-awd-porsche-racecar-built-for-pikes-peak"_blank">Hoonigan.
+<li><a href="https://www.hooniganracing.com/blogs/news/introducing-the-hoonipigasus-ken-blocks-all-new-insane-1-400hp-awd-porsche-racecar-built-for-pikes-peak" target="_blank">Hoonigan.
 Introducing the Hoonipigasus: Ken Block's All-New Insane 1,400HP AWD Porsche Racecar, Built for Pikes Peak.</a></li>
-        <li><a href="https://www.motorheads.com/features/beyond-the-finish-line-the-lasting-impact-of-lia-block-s-hoonipigasus-pikes-peak-run-ar6725/"_blank">Motorheads.
+<li><a href="https://www.motorheads.com/features/beyond-the-finish-line-the-lasting-impact-of-lia-block-s-hoonipigasus-pikes-peak-run-ar6725/" target="_blank">Motorheads.
 A year since the historic run: An emotional tribute to the late Ken Block.</a></li>
     </ul>
 </div>